Why we couldn't prove SETH hardness of the Closest Vector Problem for even norms!: Introduction

 \item One interesting question that emerges from our work is the following.
 Prior work has shown that it is much easier to make algorithmic progress for $\CVP,\SVP$ in the Euclidean norm~\cite{MV13,ADRS15,ADS15}, as opposed to the corresponding problems in other $\ell_p$ norms.
 To our understanding, this was partially because our understanding of the Euclidean norm is much better than that for other norms.
 This work suggests that perhaps computational problems in the $\ell_2$ norm (and other even norms) are inherently easier, which suggests trying to find faster algorithms for $\SVP,\CVP$ in $\ell_p$ norms where $p$ is an even integer.

-\item We need to introduce an additional promise on the $(1+2^{-n^{\Omega(1)}})$-approximate $\CVP_p$ instance for $p > 2$ for our compression algorithm to work.
+\item We need to introduce an additional promise on the $\CVP_p$ instance for $p > 2$ for our compression algorithm to work.
 This doesn't seem inherent, and is likely just a consequence of our techniques.
 The problem of removing this restriction is left open.

-\item While our work rules out the possibility of $\poly(n)$-time reduction from $k$-$\SAT$ to $(1+2^{-n^{\Omega(1)}})$-approximate $\CVP_p$ and to the \textsf{Subset-Sum} problem, we do not rule out the possibility of such a reduction that makes more than $\poly(n)$ calls to the oracle for the respective problems.
+\item While our work rules out the possibility of $\poly(n)$-time reduction from $k$-$\SAT$ to $\CVP_p$ and to the \textsf{Subset-Sum} problem, we do not rule out the possibility of such a reduction that makes more than $\poly(n)$ calls to the oracle for the respective problems.
 Ruling out such a reduction under a reasonable conjecture is a very interesting open question. \end{itemize}

 \paragraph{Organization:} We give the preliminaries in \cref{sec:prelims}.
-We present instance compression of \textsf{Subset-Sum} problem and its connection to $\seth$ hardness in \cref{sec:subsetsum}.
-In \cref{sec:compress_cvp_euclidean_norm}, we give an instance compression algorithm for $\CVP$ in euclidean norms.
+In \cref{sec:variants-of-CVP}, we propose the problems $\CVPip$ and $\CVPmvp$.
+In \cref{sec:compress_cvp_euclidean_norm}, we give an instance compression algorithm for $\CVP$ in the Euclidean norm.
 We extend this and give an instance compression algorithm for $\CVP_p$ for even $p$ in \cref{sec:compress_cvp_even_norm}.
-We present the barriers for $\seth$-hardness of $\CVP$ in $\ell_p$ norms for even $p$.
+In \cref{sec:compresssion_exact}, we present compression algorithm for exact-CVP in even norm.
+These results are significantly better than previous two sections but uses a theorem from \cite{FrankT87} as black-box.
+We present the barriers for $\seth$-hardness of $\CVP$ in $\ell_p$ norms for even $p$ in \cref{sec:barriers}.
+We show barrier for $\seth$ hardness of \textsf{Subset-Sum} problem in \cref{sec:subsetsum}.